-- F. Pumps - 1.
-Influent lift pump stations shall meet the requirements of the sewage pump station guidelines. - 2.
-All other pumps shall be sized and selected to meet the requirements of the material to be pumped and shall be selected to avoid clogging, be easily accessible, and have provisions for backup operations if critical to the day to day operation of the plant. - 3.
+- 1. Influent lift pump stations shall meet the requirements of the sewage pump station guidelines. - All other pumps shall be sized and selected to meet the requirements of the material to be pumped and shall be selected to avoid clogging, be easily accessible, and have provisions for backup operations if critical to the day to day operation of the plant. - 3.
 Effluent pump station shall consist of a pair of submersible or vertical turbine pumps.
 Detailed pump design calculations shall be provided for each spray field.
 Automatic butterfly valves inside the control building shall be provided to throttle flow for each field.
 The given flow rate for the field being sprayed shall be display on the effluent flow meter for the operator's use. - 4.
 Acceptable manufacturers shall include Flygt, Fairbanks Morse, or approved equal. - 5.
-Non-submersible pumps shall be provided with drains for packing boxes, if required. - 6.
-Township reserves right to require variable frequency motor controls or other suitable flow matching equipment. - G. Emergency Power - 1.
-An emergency electrical generator capable of operating all essential plant equipment on a temporary basis shall be provided.
+Non-submersible pumps shall be provided with drains for packing boxes, if required.

+6. Township reserves right to require variable frequency motor controls or other suitable flow matching equipment.

+G. Emergency Power

+- An emergency electrical generator capable of operating all essential plant equipment on a temporary basis shall be provided.
 Equipment to be operated includes influent pumps, disinfection equipment, blowers, lights, and other pumps required to prevent the discharge of untreated wastewater. - 2.
-The emergency generator shall be capable of all weather starts and housed in a weatherproof enclosure. - H. Filtration Equipment - 1.
-Filters shall be required either as an integral part of any mechanical treatment process or as a safety measure to prevent unacceptable discharges to the stream in the event of plant upsets or equipment failures. - 2.
-The filters shall be of the filter cloth or continuous flow automatic backwash.
+The emergency generator shall be capable of all weather starts and housed in a weatherproof enclosure.

+H. Filtration Equipment

+- Filters shall be required either as an integral part of any mechanical treatment process or as a safety measure to prevent unacceptable discharges to the stream in the event of plant upsets or equipment failures. - 2.
+The filters shall be of the filter cloth or continuous flow automatic backwash. - 3.
+Acceptable manufacturers include Parkson Corporation (Dyna Sand), and Aqua Aerobics or approved equal. - 4.
+The filters shall be weatherized to allow for year-round operation.